After reality check, Indonesia's 'new face' in politics seeks second term

 Jokowi, as he is popularly known among Indonesians, also inherited an economy coming off a commodities boom, and faced an obstructive parliament and vested interests opposed to reform and transparency.

-Still, he methodically stitched together a majority in parliament and while unable to deliver on an economic growth target of 7 percent, he led a record infrastructure push to build ports, roads and airports.
+But he methodically stitched together a majority in parliament, and while unable to deliver on an economic growth target of 7 percent, he led a record infrastructure push to build ports, roads and airports.

 Niken Satyawati, a family friend who has co-written a book on the president, said Widodo had sought to extend the clean governance he pursued as mayor of Solo to the national stage.